James Murdoch's BSkyB exit puts Rupert in firing line

 The inquiry has succeeded in generating gripping headlines for months on end.
 Already, Leveson's lawyers have torn apart arguments of hard-bitten figures - from Daily Mirror editor turned U.S. chat show host Piers Morgan to Express Newspapers owner Richard Desmond - with systematic, forensic questioning.

 The timing of the court hearing means that yet again, News Corp may also fail in its attempt to prevent the phone-hacking fallout from spreading, the motive for James Murdoch's resignation from BSkyB on Tuesday.

-Even without James in the chairmanship, BSkyB must prove to Britain's TV regulator Ofcom that it is fit to hold a broadcast license.
+Even without James in the chairmanship, BSkyB must prove to Britain's TV regulator Ofcom that it is fit to hold a broadcast licence.
 News Corp's corporate culture under the elder Murdoch is ripe for scrutiny.

 "One resignation doesn't stem the poison of media moguls.
-We need regulation," says Emma Ruby-Sachs, campaign manager for global activist organization Avaaz, which has gathered hundreds of thousands of signatures for a petition to stop Murdoch from expanding his media ownership in Britain.
+We need regulation," says Emma Ruby-Sachs, campaign manager for global activist organisation Avaaz, which has gathered hundreds of thousands of signatures for a petition to stop Murdoch from expanding his media ownership in Britain.